Falasefemi2/event-booking/README.md

     -   Uses Spring Boot, Spring Security with JWT for authentication and authorization.
     -   Connects to a MySQL database to store user data.
     -   Registers itself with the discovery service.
+-   **Event Service (`event-service`)**:
+    -   Manages event-related operations like creating, updating, and canceling events.
+    -   Uses Spring Boot.
+    -   Connects to a MySQL database to store event data.
+    -   Registers itself with the discovery service.

 ## Technologies Used